×

 Definition of Clabber and Limburger Cheese

 Do you know What is Clabber and Limburger Cheese.
 If you are looking for the definition of Clabber and Limburger Cheese or want to know what is Clabber and Limburger Cheese?, then this is where you will fetch your answers.
 Well, in simple terms Clabber is a food produced by allowing unpasteurized milk to turn sour at a specific humidity and temperature.
 Over time, the milk thickens or curdles into a yogurt-like substance with a strong, sour flavor.
 While Limburger is a cow milk, semi soft cheese, with a washed rind.
 Both these products are unique in their own ways.
-Clabber is a Not Available colored dairy product and Limburger Cheese is Straw colored.
+Clabber is a colored dairy product and Limburger Cheese is Straw colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Clabber bears Not Available flavor with a Not Available aroma whereas Limburger Cheese has Grassy, Mild and Mushroomy flavor and a Sour smell aroma.
+Clabber bears flavor with a aroma whereas Limburger Cheese has Grassy, Mild and Mushroomy flavor and a Sour smell aroma.
 The color, flavor and the aroma of these products depict their origin.
 Clabber originated in Irish, whereas origin of Limburger Cheese is traced back to Belgium, Germany, Netherlands.